 Recently, Indian Prime Minister Narendra Modi announced a bold plan to boost electronics manufacturing with the ambition of turning this South Asian country into a semiconductor powerhouse.

 Indian Prime Minister Narendra Modi visits Semicon India 2024.
-(Source: ISM)
+(Source: ISM) |

-Speaking at the opening ceremony of the Semicon India 2024 Semiconductor and Electronics Industry Exhibition in early September, Prime Minister Narendra Modi said that today's world is moving towards the era of "semiconductor diplomacy" after the era of "oil diplomacy".
+Speaking at the opening ceremony of the Semicon India 2024 Semiconductor and Electronics Industry Exhibition in early September, Prime Minister Narendra Modi said that today's world is moving towards the era of "semiconductor diplomacy " after the era of "oil diplomacy".

 In the new context of a booming semiconductor market, Prime Minister Modi has outlined a big target for India: to grow the electronics manufacturing sector (currently worth over $150 billion) to $500 billion and create 6 million jobs by the end of the decade.
-Mr. Modi said this growth would directly benefit India's semiconductor industry.
+Mr. Modi said this growth will directly benefit India's semiconductor industry.

 Bet on chips